Chì mi na mòrbheanna: Composition

 The song is a longing for home and, with its wistful, calming melody and traditional ballad rhythms, is often used as a lullaby.

 Usage

 A Gaelic arrangement of the song was recorded on Cape Breton, Nova Scotia folk singer John Allan Cameron's 1973 album "Lord Of The Dance", and The Rankin Family's debut album (1989).
-The song was also played during the funerals of Queen Elizabeth II, Queen Elizabeth the Queen Mother, John F. Kennedy and Joe Strummer.
+The song's tune was played on the bagpipes during the funerals of Queen Elizabeth II, Queen Elizabeth the Queen Mother, John F. Kennedy, Joe Strummer and Brian Mulroney.

 This song is commonly known in English as "The Mist-Covered Mountains of Home," and under that title it has been recorded by many artists, including John Renbourn, Mark Knopfler, Johnny Cunningham, Nightnoise (at the time including Johnny Cunningham) and Quadriga Consort.